rai-n/redis/readme.md

 * **HSTRLEN hash key value**: Returns length of key's value

 5. Sets
 * Redis sets re unordered collection of strings.
 You can add, remove and test for existence of members.
 Supports number of server side commands to compute sets starting from existing sets, so u can do unions, intersections, differences of sets in very short time.
-The max nubmer of members in a set is 2^32 -1 members per set
+The max nubmer of members in a set is 2^32 -1 members per seta

 * **SADD key member**: Adds a member to a set
 * **SREM key member**: Removes a member from a set